As we well see later, a similar method is also used to

 \addbibresource{myrefs.bib}

-At the end of your document you need to add the
+At the end of your document you can then add the

-of references you have cited to be printed).
+of references you have cited to be output).
 See

 produces the references.